Lying cable skull crushers give you a great arm pump by taxing your triceps with constant tension.

 Everyone knows that barbell skull crushers are a phenomenal mass-builder.
 However, free weight skull crushers also demand greater exertion from your stabilizer muscles, which can sometimes make it harder to focus on training your triceps.

-The cable skullcrusher, on the other hand, lets you dedicate 100% of your attention to training your triceps and making them grow because the machine helps you to stabilize the weight to an extent.
+The cable skullcrusher, which is one of the best cable tricep exercises, lets you dedicate 100% of your attention to training your triceps and making them grow because the machine helps you to stabilize the weight to an extent.

 Not only does this stabilization assistance enable you to overload your triceps with more resistance, but it also prevents the cable attachment from becoming lopsided, which in turn helps to limit tricep size asymmetries.